 Being arrested for a DUI is a stressful experience but losing your license can make a bad situation feel worse.
 Having a suspended license can make carrying out daily activities and errands exceedingly difficult.
-An alternative option is challenging a license suspension for a West Palm Beach DUI.
-It may seem intimidating, but a local DUI attorney can help you challenge your license suspension.
-A lawyer can answer any questions you have and can advocate for you.
+An alternative option is challenging a license suspension following a West Palm Beach DUI.
+It may seem intimidating, but a local DUI Attorney can help you challenge your license suspension.
+A Lawyer can answer any questions you have and can advocate for you.

-Between the time that the hearing is set and the permit is issued, a West Palm Beach DUI lawyer will gather all the reports available – and witness statements if they are able- so that they can subpoena the appropriate people to the hearing.
+Between the time that the hearing is set and the permit is issued, a DUI Lawyer will gather all the reports available – and witness statements if they are able- so that they can subpoena the appropriate people to the hearing.

-The purpose of the hearing, besides challenging a license suspension following a West Palm Beach DUI, is to determine whether or not there was probable cause or reasonable suspicion to arrest the client for DUI and if, in fact, the client was arrested for DUI, whether or not they were asked to give a breath test, if they did, if they blew over the legal limit, and if they refused, whether or not they were warned that they would lose their license if they continued to refuse and if after the warning, whether or not they refused or not.
+The purpose of the hearing in West Palm Beach, besides challenging a license suspension following a DUI, is to determine whether or not there was probable cause or reasonable suspicion to arrest the client for DUI and if, in fact, the client was arrested for DUI, whether or not they were asked to give a breath test, if they blew over the legal limit, if they refused, whether or not they were warned that they would lose their license if they continued to refuse and if after the warning, and whether or not they refused or not.

-Within the 10-day period, a person can obtain a restricted license in West Palm Beach by waiving their right to challenging a license suspension following a West Palm Beach DUI altogether.
+Within the 10-day period, a person can obtain a restricted license in West Palm Beach by waiving their right to challenging a license suspension following a DUI altogether.

-The person must be present in person, pay $25 for a hearing, show proof that they have enrolled in the DUI school (not necessarily completed) and testify as to the need for the license.
+The person must be present in person or by phone, pay $25 for a hearing, show proof that they have enrolled in the DUI school (not necessarily completed), and testify as to the need for the license.
 The most common reason to need a license is that they could not live their life without it.
-If someone needs to drive to work, to school, to the doctor, to get groceries, to go to church, to take children to school, those are necessities within the law that entitle a person to have a hardship license.
+If someone needs to drive to work, to school, to the doctor, to get groceries, to go to church, or to take children to school, those are necessities within the law that entitle a person to have a hardship license.

-A hardship license does not only mean a person is only allowed to drive to and from work.
-It means literally for any daily necessity and it is called necessary driving, and non-luxury driving.
+A hardship license does not mean a person is only allowed to drive to and from work.
+It means literally for any daily necessity, and it is called necessary driving and non-luxury driving.

 The last example is that they probably should not be going grocery shopping at 11 or 12 at night.
 But that said, if a person works at night, they have every reason to drive at night because the person is driving within the lawful scope of the Business Purposes Only license.